theevo/SexagenaryCycle1924/README.md

 ## Transformation work

-My mission here is to *preserve, improve, and publish the improvements as copies*.
+The mission here is to *preserve, improve, and publish the improvements as copies*.

-I'm most comfortable in the Swift language, so the transformation work will be done in a Swift Framework.
+With full respect to the original source material, the TSV file will be kept as close as possible to its original form - undergoing edits only in the off-chance that the data values require correction.

+Utilizing the JSON of the source, this package will have a method that can generate a new JSON file that contains actual *data* types (as opposed to strings in the original), making lookup of a date's zodiac animal easier.